CenturyLinkCloud/PublicKB/Security/ips-api.md

         "emailAddress": "youremail@site.com"
     }

-If you are using the generic "WEBHOOK" type for your notifications the following key-value pair are to be expected in return when an event is triggered
+The following key-value pairs are sent to the notification destination when an event is triggered.
+If you are using the generic "WEBHOOK" type for your notifications the following will be sent in json format.
 ##### Response Object
 | **Name** | **Type** | **Description**                                                                     |
 |----------|----------|-------------------------------------------------------------------------------------|